bschalme/wsbooks/README.md

 ### Configuration Files

 Create the file `wsbooks-config.groovy`.
-For development put it in the `.grails` folder of your home directory; for Production put it on Tomcat's classpath:
+For development put it in the `.grails` folder of your home directory; for Production put it on Tomcat's classpath if you plan on depkoyinf WS-Books to an existing Tomcat container.
+If you are going to run it stand-alone, put it one of the folders specified for `grails.config.locations` in `Config.groovy`:

 ```Groovy
 // PROD